deansher/Cy/README.md

   clear, concise behavioral contract.
 The basic building blocks of Cy (pure functions and actors) are chosen to be easily and accurately composable and highly testable.

-- Social, code management, and debugging facilities inherent in the platform.
+- Elegant support for the real-world process of developing and maintaining code, designed into the platform from the very beginning.

 One reasonable way of looking at Cy is to see it as a language and platform that are driven from the ground up by the goal of realizing Bret Victor's vision of Learnable Programming.
 Cy is